-Applicants who choose to study with us that also wish to practice as a nutritional therapist can combine their degree studies with CNELM’s Nutritional Therapy Practice Diploma (NTPD).
-The NTPD can be integrated alongside or taken after the undergraduate and the postgraduate degree courses.
+Applicants who choose to study with us that also wish to practice as a nutritional therapist can combine their degree studies with CNELM’s Personalised Nutrition Practice Diploma (PNPD).
+The PNPD can be integrated alongside or taken after the undergraduate and the postgraduate degree courses.
 A range of shorter nutrition and coaching courses are also available as standalone CNELM qualifications.

 Partnership with Middlesex University

 The degree courses we teach are validated by Middlesex University:

 - MSc/PG Dip in Personalised Nutrition (Distance Learning)

 The two routes to nutritional therapy practice that we teach are accredited by the Nutritional Therapy Education Commission (NTEC):